-This is probably the easiest slow cooker caramel that you can make.
+This recipe is probably the easiest slow cooker caramel that you can make.
 It involves just one very simple ingredient, some water and nothing else.

 Depending on the brand of condensed milk you’re using and how long you cook it for you may find the caramel a bit thick.
 Once it has cooled completely, I simply mix the caramel with some fresh cream.
-There is no accurate measurement to how much cream you should add, just add enough until you get the consistency you want.
+There is no accurate measurement of how much cream you should add, just add enough until you get the consistency you want.

 This caramel will keep in the fridge for a few days if it starts to smell or look a bit weird then make sure you throw it out.
-Unless you need a ton of caramel I would only cook up a single can at a time.
+Unless you need a ton of caramel, I would only cook up a single can at a time.

 Slow Cooker Caramel Recipe

-In a slow cooker, place the can of condensed milk.
+- In a slow cooker, place the can of condensed milk.

-Cook on low for 4-6 hours or on high for 2-4.
+- Cook on low for 4-6 hours or on high for 2-4.

-Cool completely before opening.
+- Cool completely before opening.

-Serve & Enjoy
+- Serve & Enjoy

-Make sure you remove the labels as they will become very wet and get quite messy.
-It’s best to just get rid of the labels before placing the cans in the water.
+- Make sure you remove the labels as they will become very wet and get quite messy.
+It’s best just to get rid of the labels before placing the cans in the water.

 There are just so many slow cooker desserts that will go well with this caramel.
 For example, something like the apple crisp or even a delicious peach cobbler will go great with it.
 The only downside is that you will need another slow cooker or you prepare the caramel ahead of time.

 I hope that this slow cooker caramel has worked out as great as it did for me.
-If you have some feedback, variations or anything else about this recipe that you would like to share then be sure to leave a comment below.
+If you have some feedback, variations or anything else about this recipe that you would like to share, then be sure to leave a comment below.